BME 404-1

 |

-This class examines the structure, function, and vulnerability of the visual, auditory, vestibular, somatosensory, and motor systems, and explores how neuroprosthetics may ameliorate damage to these systems.
-Learning objectives will be addressed through lectures, journal article discussions, online discussions, case studies, and student presentations.
+This class examines the structure, function, and vulnerability of multiple sensory and motor systems and explores how neuroprosthetics may ameliorate damage to these systems.
+Learning objectives will be addressed through lectures, case studies, online discussions, and journal article analysis.
 Prior study in neuroscience is helpful but not required.
 Prerequisites: Any introductory Biology course.
 Undergraduates allowed with permission of instructor.

 - Location